 The Foundations of Health

-So here’s a random question for you: do you remember Maslow’s Hierarchy of Needs from whatever Psych 101 course you may have taken at some point?
+So here’s a random question for you: do you remember Maslow’s Hierarchy of Needs from your Psychology 101 textbook?

 Yes?
 No?
 Maybe sort of?